 - Parents may receive access to opportunities for employment training and continuing education.
 Head Start representatives may partner with other non-profits and businesses in Nevada to offer this.

 The state is committed to ensuring the child is healthy.
+If not qualified for Head Start, there is even free daycare in Nevada.
 The program will work with community agencies, clinics, and providers to offer cost effective primary health and dental care to low income and uninsured families.
 It will provide health services to all enrolled children and it can inform parents of local clinics for preventative care, vaccinations, dental care, and eye exams.

 Apply for the Nevada Energy Assistance Program (EAP) at your community action agency.
 Centers serve as intake sites, and work closely with the Nevada Division of Welfare and Supportive Services' on the administration of LIHEAP.
 The program will help lower and working poor individuals with the cost of paying their home energy bills.
 If you apply and are found to be qualified, households can receive a one-time per year grant that will be paid to their utility company.
 If you are faced with a disconnection, then the state also a crisis option as well.